Name: Swati Anand

 Q3.
 What is your fondest memory of life at Middlesex?

 We had 18 hour days for 2 years, which included our jobs, classes and coursework.
 There were no weekends per se.
 MBA is an intensive course that tests your limits.
 Strangely, I did not feel any exhaustion at the time, nor recall it today.
-What I do remember is how engaging the experience was, and the sense of purpose it provided.
-Interacting with peers from across industry lines revealed just how little we know and how cocooned we are in our own worlds.
+What I do remember is how engaging the experience was and the sense of purpose it provided.
+Interacting with peers from across industry lines revealed just how little we know and how cocooned we are in our own world.
 At the end of the course, you wish there was some way the routine continued.

 Q4.
 What one piece of advice would you give to a prospective student interested in studying at Middlesex?

 Stay clued up and at pace from day one.
 Cherish each moment because you will miss it when it is over.
 Also value the overall learning and don’t focus on small failures, because it is not so much about what you learn in class, but what you can apply practically.
 Someone rightly said that you think the world is waiting for you and all doors will open at the end of the course.
 They do not.
 It is all about what you gain as an individual rather than the degree itself.